Imagine that you lost the ability to make your key product.

 This trip to the smokehouse was the missing ingredient.
 Unfortunately Irving, the man responsible for the transport, didn’t move with the new facility.

 The Impact of Tribal Knowledge

-The procedures that Irving were performing every day were not properly documented.
-So while the facility may have moved, the process knowledge did not.
+Ultimately, the procedures that Irving were performing every day were not properly documented.
+So while the facility may have moved, his process knowledge did not.

 It took two years and a factory remodel to add Irving’s “secret ingredient” back to the sausages.
 While some may chalk this up to be a story of the cryptic nature of success, we think the story was fairly simple: Start recording procedures now so the fate of your factory doesn’t rely on the “Irving” at your company.